Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources

-Interestingly, the first upper bound in~\eqref{eq:bound_nu} cannot be greater than the unity, unlike the second upper bound or~\eqref{eq:nuw}.
-However, as $\underline{\xi}\to\infty$~\eqref{eq:nuw} is eventually tighter than both inequalities in~\eqref{eq:bound_nu}, mainly due to the lack of asymptotic sharpness of~\eqref{eq:rd-function}.
+The first upper bound in~\eqref{eq:bound_nu} cannot be greater than the unity, unlike the second upper bound or~\eqref{eq:nuw}.
+However, as $\underline{\xi}\to\infty$~\eqref{eq:nuw} is eventually tighter than both inequalities in~\eqref{eq:bound_nu}, which is due to the lack of asymptotic sharpness of~\eqref{eq:rd-function}.

-Since $\rho$, $\overline{\|\mathbf{w}\|^2}$ and $\overline{\nu}$ are completely determined by $\mathbf{x}$, the rate-distortion bounds presented in this section may look at this juncture like little more than a curiosity.
+Since $\rho$, $\overline{\|\mathbf{w}\|^2}$ and $\overline{\nu}$ are completely determined by $\mathbf{x}$, the rate-distortion bounds presented in this section may look like little more than a curiosity at this juncture.
 However their relevance will become apparent when we address embedding distortion control for permutation coding in Section~\ref{sec:embedd-dist-contr}.

-\subsubsection{Embedding efficiency}
+\subsection{Embedding efficiency}

-We will study next the average embedding efficiency ($\overline{\varepsilon}$)~\cite{westfeld01:f5}.
+In this section we will study the average embedding efficiency ($\overline{\varepsilon}$)~\cite{westfeld01:f5}.
 This quantity is defined as the average number of message bits embedded per host element change, and, hence, it simultaneously involves embedding rate and embedding distortion.
-The original idea behind the definition of $\overline{\varepsilon}$ was having a measure of the security of a steganographic algorithm.
-The rationale was as follows: given two algorithms with the same~$\rho$, the one with higher $\overline{\varepsilon}$ should arguably be more secure since, on average, it would embed the same amount of information with less degree of host change.
-Loosely speaking, a smaller degree of host change can be related to a smaller probability of detection by the warden, although in fact the last word on this matter can only be had by an optimum detection test.
+The original idea behind $\overline{\varepsilon}$ was measuring the security of a steganographic algorithm: given two algorithms with the same~$\rho$, the one with higher $\overline{\varepsilon}$ should be less detectable since, on average, it embeds the same amount of information with less degree of host change.